sumeshi/evtx2es/README.md

 ### Examples

-When using from the commandline interface:
+When using from the command line:

 ```
 $ evtx2es /path/to/your/file.evtx --host=localhost --port=9200 --index=foobar --size=500
 ```

-When using from the python-script:
+When using from a Python script:

 ```py
 if __name__ == '__main__':